branchwelder/web-technologies/syllabus.md

 ### Grading

-The approximate grading breakdown is as follows:
+The grading breakdown is as follows:

 - Portfolio site: 15%
+- Development reflections: 15%
 - Mini Projects: 30%
-- Development reflections: 15%
-- Final Project: 40%
+- Final Project: 30%
-- Participation (modifier): (+-5%)
+- Peer teaching: 10%

 Students are allowed and encouraged to work together to solve various technical, programming, and design problems.
 In the studio model for courses like this,